Join the Campaign!

 Momentum is Building

-For many years the victims of the commissions and tribunals were ordinary Canadians who did not have the funds or networks to respond to the complaints against them.
+For many years the victims of the commissions and tribunals were ordinary nadians who did not have the funds or networks to respond to the complaints against them.
 But more recently, the commissions made the mistake of taking on two high-profile magazines – Macleans and the Western Standard.
-Thanks to their willingness to stand up for freedom, Canadians are now much more aware of what is going on.
+Thanks to their willingness to stand up for freedom, nadians are now much more aware of what is going on.

 1. In 2009 Parliament’s Justice Committee started an inquiry into the activities of the Canadian HRC.